tjrein/nba_classification/readme.txt

 ==== get_statistical_profile.py ====
     Script used to display statistical profiles for computed clusters.
-    Displays a bar graph containing statistical averages of group compared with leage averages.
+    Displays a bar graph containing statistical averages of group compared with league averages.

     Can accept two command line args: method and group method can be one of 'pca', 'lda', or '+'